Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 [Swift Package Manager](https://github.com/apple/swift-package-manager/blob/ad40fc69276d5dafd213af9b3aafca1cccd6fe3c/Documentation/PackageDescriptionV4.md) reminded me of [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html) in Rust, because you write in Swift to build your Swift package, and I like it.
 But, there's no central registry upon which SPM relies on (like [crates.io](https://crates.io/) for cargo).
 Instead, it needs Git.
 In order to specify a package as a dependency, you have to specify the URL of a git repo, and versions are based on tags.
 That said, you can specify a branch / revision in that repo, or simply use your local path - everything works, so I haven't had any trouble with it.

 I also liked SPM's model - a package has a name, a number of products (libraries and executables), dependencies and targets.
 Products depend on targets.
 Tests are part of targets (called test targets).
 This means, a package can output any number of executables and libraries, and tests can be located anywhere (typically they're inside `Tests/` in project root).
-This is not permitted by Rust.[^8]
+In Rust, we can use [workspaces](https://doc.rust-lang.org/cargo/reference/manifest.html#the-workspace-section) to output multiple products, but unit tests cannot exist elsewhere.[^8]

 ## The Future